Abdo-Lab/auir/docs/configuration.md

 Configuration
 -------------

 The pipeline is configured with a configuration file that can be used to modify input parameters for a variety of processes.
-To modify these parameters, open the nextflow.config file.
+To modify these parameters, open the nextflow.config file and update the desired parameters.

 ### Input Sequences
 ```